coderGuy1234/JamDrop/README.md

 //Insert image.

+All server-side operations are done using a function based model.

+//Inser image.

 <b>Dependencies</b>

-JamDrop requires no code dependicies but it does require a window.
+JamDrop requires no code dependicies but does require a window.

 <b>Documentation</b>

 A full documentation list will come out soon.